Bates Motel season 4: Casting

 Ryan Hurst returned to the series as Chick Hogan, a recurring character throughout the third season.
 Damon Gupton was cast in the recurring role of Gregg Edwards, a doctor at Pineview Mental Institution.
 Jaime Ray Newman played a major recurring role throughout the season as Rebecca Hamilton, a former girlfriend of Romero.

 Filming

 The series was filmed on location in Aldergrove, British Columbia.
 At the beginning of the first season, a replica of the original Bates Motel set from the film Psycho was built on 272nd Street.
 Nestor Carbonell directed one episode of the fourth season.
 Principal photography for season 4 began on November 30, 2015 in Vancouver and surrounding areas, and concluded on April 6, 2016.
-Highmore written the eighth episode of the season.
+Highmore wrote the eighth episode of the season.